symfony/ux/src/Autocomplete/src/Resources/doc/index.rst

     }

 This should give you basic styles for Tom Select.
-If you're using Bootstrap, you can get Bootstrap-ready styling by changing this line to:
+If you're using Bootstrap, you can get Bootstrap-ready styling by (A) changing this line to ``false``:

 .. code-block:: text

     "autoimport": {
-        "tom-select/dist/css/tom-select.bootstrap5.css": true
+        "tom-select/dist/css/tom-select.default.css": false
     }

+And then (B) importing the Bootstrap-css file:

+.. code-bock:: css

+    /* assets/styles/app.css
+    @import 'tom-select/dist/css/tom-select.bootstrap5.css';

 To further customize things, you can override the classes with your own custom CSS and even control how individual parts of Tom Select render.
 See `Tom Select Render Templates`_.